nastiiavlk/cCalculator/README.md

 4 method that will make calculation base on operand, for division should be added check for 0 DIV method to clear data- hendler for clear button , doble click should return no value;
+wethod number_click to get data from text box